Key subgroups in the Polish group of all automorphisms of the rational circle: Introduction

 Looking for a suitable example, we followed V. Pestov's suggestion to examine Polish groups $G$ with \textbf{metrizable} \textit{universal minimal $G$-flow} $M(G)$.
-The following question was suggested by V. Pestov during the online Conference, \textit{Algebra, Topology and Their Interactions}, July 2024. \begin{question} (Pestov) Let $G$ be a Polish group with a (extremely amenable) subgroup $H$ such that the universal minimal $G$-flow $M(G)$ is a metrizable completion of $G/H$.
-Under which conditions is $H$ inj-key in $G$ ?
-When is $H$ inj-key but not co-minimal ? \end{question}
+The following question was suggested by V. Pestov during the online conference, \textit{Algebra, Topology and Their Interactions}, July 2024. \begin{question} (Pestov) Let $G$ be a Polish group with a (extremely amenable) subgroup $H$ such that the universal minimal $G$-flow $M(G)$ is a metrizable completion of $G/H$.
+Under which conditions is $H$ inj-key in $G$?
+When is $H$ inj-key but not co-minimal? \end{question}

-Recall that Polish groups with metrizable $M(G)$ are very important in several research trends (for instance, in abstract topological dynamics; see \cite{KPT})).
-By a well-known recent results \cite{BMT}, \cite{Zucker14} for such $G$ there exists a closed subgroup $H$ such that $M(G)$ is the completion of the coset $G$-space $G/H$.
+Recall that Polish groups with metrizable $M(G)$ are very important in several research trends (for instance, in abstract topological dynamics; see \cite{KPT,BMT,Zucker14,BZ}.
+By a well-known result \cite{BMT}, for such $G$ there exists a closed subgroup $H$ such that $M(G)$ is the completion of the coset $G$-space $G/H$.
 By another result \cite[Prop.
 3.3]{MNT}, $H$ must be extremely amenable.